marton-nagy-marton/de1_hws_assignments/Term1/README.md

 4. How did the average valence of songs evolve over time?
 Is there a pattern, or at least some bumps that we might attribute to major world events?
 5. Does an artist's follower count influence the popularity of their songs?
 6. Does having a high-follower count featuring artist increase the popularity of an artist's song relative to where there is no featuring artist?
-7. What are the genres that are very popular but don't have many songs in 2023 - that is, what kind genres should we produce if we want high popularity and low competition?
+7. What are the genres that are very popular but don't have many songs - that is, what kind of genres should we produce if we want high popularity and low competition?
 8. Are certain genres associated with more explicit language?

 Notice, that these questions can be grouped in 2s: #1-2 relates to albums, #3-4 to tracks, #5-6 to artists and #7-8 to genres.
 This is intententional, as I wanted analyze every type of fact from my database.
 I will get back to these facts and their possible dimensions in the [Data warehouses](#data-warehouses) chapter.